CraftedbyCody/CraftedbyCody/README.md

-<h1 align="center">Hello fellow programming magicians!
-I am known as Cody Patrick Franklin.</h1>
+<h1 align="center">Hello my fellow digital dungeon dwellers!
+You can call me Cody Patrick Franklin.</h1>
-<h3 align="center">I am a full-stack software engineer who dabbles in content/copywriting as well.
-I practice both wordcraft and codecraft.
-After writing many blogs, articles and marketing bits for various websites, I decided to try something different: Why not write the websites themselves, too?
-If carefully casted code and written word wizardry are what you seek, behold!</h3>
+<h3 align="center">Copywriter-turned-coder, I’ve practiced wordcraft AND codecraft.
+Before the calamity of Covid, I strung together sentences for marketing, PR and SEO.
+I had just set out on my own when the world fell apart, and with it, my hopes of going solo.
+However, I had already been flailing about trying to make my own website.
+I quickly found the challenge of BUILDING something in a programming language was just as captivating as DESCRIBING it in the English language.
+From there I shifted through the stack, got caught in the web, and became a MERN magician.
+Now I’m searching for a bigger band of adventurers to overcome exciting new challenges together, bringing my carefully casted code and written word wizardry. </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=craftedbycody&label=Profile%20views&color=0e75b6&style=flat" alt="craftedbycody" /> </p>